Ethan-SNZY/risc-v-analysis/README.md

 Google Trends uses a relative index from 0–100.100 represents the peak search interest, while all other values are proportionately assigned values relative to that within the tracked period.

 ## Why I built it:
 While diving into the Semiconductor IP industry, I was fascinated by RISC-V's open source ISA, and its potential to innovate the AI stack.
-To get a better picture of that possible future, I created this project to compare RISC-V traction against established architectures: ARM & x86, while also building upon my data extraction and analysis skills.
+To get a better picture of that possible future, I created this project to compare RISC-V traction against established architectures: ARM & x86, while also building upon my data extraction, structuring, and analysis skills.

 ## Tools & skills used:
 - Python (requests, pytrends, pandas, csv, datetime)